CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/commands.md

 ## Summary

-A `Commands` parses single or multiple statements provided in the [CommandText][], determining how each statement should be executed against the data source.
-If a [Query Statement][] is executed rows retrieved from the data source are added as an entry of the result, If a [Non Query Statement][] is executed the number of rows affected is added as an entry of the result.
+A `Commands` data type is used to define a single or multiple [statements][Statements] that can be run against a data source.

 | | |
 |-|-|